Victor Robles Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 24th in MLB with a collective 7.9 strikeouts per nine innings.
+- The pitching staff for the Rockies has a collective 7.4 K/9, the fifth-worst in the league.

-- The Rockies have a 4.88 team ERA that ranks 19th across all league pitching staffs.
+- The Rockies' 5.29 team ERA ranks 24th among all MLB pitching staffs.

-- Rockies pitchers combine to rank 20th in baseball in home runs surrendered (nine total, 1.3 per game).
+- The Rockies rank 22nd in baseball in home runs surrendered (11 total, 1.4 per game).

-- Urena (0-1) starts for the Rockies, his second of the season.
+- The Rockies will look to Gomber (0-1) in his second start this season.

-- His most recent appearance was out of the bullpen on Sunday when the right-hander threw 2/3 innings against the San Diego Padres while giving up hits.
+- In his last time out on Sunday, the left-hander threw six innings against the San Diego Padres, allowing three earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.